philipptrenz/sunportal/README.md

 ## Installation on a Raspberry Pi

-First install and configure SBFspot ([see here](https://github.com/SBFspot/SBFspot/wiki)), use the sqlite database option.
+First install and configure SBFspot as described [here](https://github.com/SBFspot/SBFspot/wiki/Installation-Linux-SQLite#sbfspot-with-sqlite), the _SBFspotUploadDaemon_ is not required.

-Then add a cronjob for SBFspot to run every 5 minutes.
+Also add a cronjob for SBFspot to run every 5 minutes.
 Execute `sudo crontab -e`, choose your preferred editor and add the following line:

 ```
 */5 * * * * /usr/local/bin/sbfspot.3/SBFspot -finq -nocsv > /dev/null